Johnny Lujack: Professional career

-Lujack was paid USD$17,000 for his 1948 rookie season with the Bears and $20,000 for his fourth and final season.
-In his rookie season he played defensive back, during which he had eight interceptions for 131 yards and kicked 44 out of 46 extra points.
+Lujack was paid $17,000 for his 1948 rookie season with the Bears and $20,000 for his fourth and final season.
+In his rookie season he played defensive back and kicker, during which he had eight interceptions for 131 yards and kicked 44 out of 46 extra points.

 In the summer of 1949, Lujack starred in a radio program on ABC, The Adventures of Johnny Lujack, which was a summertime replacement for the Jack Armstrong, the All-American Boy show.
 It was a 30-minute program and broadcast on Monday, Wednesday, and Friday.
 The show was broadcast from the studios of WGN in Chicago over the Mutual Broadcasting System (MBS) and ran for 13 weeks.

 In the final game of the 1949 season, the 9–3 Bears defeated their hometown rivals, the Chicago Cardinals (6–5–1), by a score of 52–21 on December 11.
 In that game, Lujack threw six touchdown passes and set an NFL record with 468 passing yards.
 The record was broken later by Norm Van Brocklin.
 He was the last Bears quarterback to throw at least five touchdown passes in a game until Mitchell Trubisky threw six against the Tampa Bay Buccaneers in 2018.

 Sid Luckman and George Blanda played behind Lujack in the rotation at quarterback for the 1949 and 1950 seasons.

 During the 1950 season, Lujack set an NFL record with 11 rushing touchdowns by a quarterback.
 This record was tied by Tobin Rote with the Green Bay Packers in 1956, and broken by the New England Patriots' Steve Grogan in 1976.
 Lujack, named to the 1950 All-Pro First-team, also set a Bears record for 109 total points in a season with 11 touchdowns, three (out of five) field-goals, and 34 (out of 35) extra points.
-That record was surpassed by Gale Sayers in 1965 with 123 total points.
+That record was surpassed by Gale Sayers in 1965 with 132 total points.

-Lujack was the first of several successful quarterbacks who hailed from Western Pennsylvania.
-Others include Pro Football Hall of Fame members Johnny Unitas, Joe Namath, Dan Marino, Jim Kelly, Joe Montana and George Blanda.

 Post-playing career

-After four years with the Bears he returned to Notre Dame as an assistant coach for 1952 and 1953 to repay Frank Leahy as a debt of gratitude for having given him a scholarship to Notre Dame.
+After four years with the Bears, Lujack returned to Notre Dame as an assistant coach for 1952 and 1953 to repay Frank Leahy as a debt of gratitude for having given him a scholarship to Notre Dame.
 Leahy wanted Lujack to succeed him as the head coach of the Fighting Irish, but Terry Brennan was chosen instead by Reverend Theodore Hesburgh, the university president.

 In 1954, he then went into the car dealership business with his father-in-law, at Lujack Schierbrock Chevrolet Company of Davenport, Iowa.
-He sold his dealership interest to his son-in-law in 1988.
-Sometime in late 2006, Lujack's was sold by his ex son in law to Smart Automotive.
+He purchased his father-in-law's dealership interest in 1988.
+Sometime in late 2006, the dealership was sold by his former son-in-law to Smart Automotive.